Gremelody/intelligent-molecular-skeleton-design/README.md

 This option is provided for users who prefer to work with standard Python virtual environments (`venv`) and `pip`.
 This method also does not ensure exact numerical reproducibility.

 **Instructions:**
+1. Download the `requirements.txt` file from this repository.
+2. Open your terminal and navigate to the directory where you saved the file.
-1. It is recommended to first create and activate a Python virtual environment:
+3. Create and activate a Python virtual environment:
     ```bash
     python -m venv venv
     # On Windows, activate with: